 But I am certain the behaviours can also be learnt.

-Behaviour transformation may indeed be the result of regular practice alone.
+Behaviour transformation may indeed be the result of regular practice.
 But many of us won’t do the regular practice without someone supporting or stretching us.
 And that’s where coaching comes in.

-Either way, alone or with help, behaviours, preferences and results can change.
+Either way, alone or with help, behaviours, preferences and results CAN change.
+And that’s exciting and exhilarating, isn’t it?

 SPEND SOME TIME WITH ME: